 You'll experience withdrawal.
 Take a look at the possible symptoms here: Withdrawal Symptoms

 You'll need support.
 Go to the chatroom.
 Go to an open AA or NA meeting in your area.
 Call or write your sponsor and recovery friends.
 Come to one of our meetings.

 Watch a video about what sobriety from gaming is like and how to do it successfully: Video about getting off the games

-Fill the void left by gaming with living your real life: What I Did Today to Not Game
+Fill the void left by gaming with living your real life: 101 Things to do Instead of Gaming

 You'll want to play.
 How have others dealt with cravings?
 Look here: What Do I Do When I Crave to Play the Games